 It usually takes about 10 business days to get a new credit card once you’ve been approved.
 Make sure to activate your card quickly after you receive it, as Credit One may automatically close your account for security reasons if the card is not activated within 14 days of being received.… read full answer

-To get a Credit One Bank credit line increase, you can either wait for Credit One to automatically raise your limit or you can request a higher limit yourself.
+To get a Credit One Bank credit limit increase, you can either wait for Credit One to automatically raise your limit or you can request a higher limit yourself.
 Credit One Bank will periodically consider your account for automatic credit line increases, typically after you’ve had a card for 5 or 6 months.
 This timeline is also recommended if you’re requesting an increase on your own.… read full answer

 To submit a request, log in to your account at www.creditonebank.com, go to "Settings" and click "Credit Line Increase.”
 Enter your personal information and your desired increased credit limit.
 Then, submit the request.